charleslucas/arty_e310/README.md

 -----------------------------
 Project Documentation
 -----------------------------
-doc/Vivado_Setup.txt     - Set up the Vivado RTL compilation/debug and FPGA programming environment. doc/RISCV_Setup.txt      - Set up the toolflow for compiling software for the RISCV processor. doc/FPGA_Programming.txt - Program the Arty FPGA with either the pre-built example binary or build a custom binary. doc/Olimex_Debug.txt     - Use the Olimex debugger to analyze software running on the RISC-V processor.
+doc/Vivado_Setup.txt        - Set up the Vivado RTL compilation/debug and FPGA programming environment. doc/RISCV_Setup.txt         - Set up the toolflow for compiling software for the RISCV processor. doc/FPGA_Programming.txt    - Program the Arty FPGA with either the pre-built example binary or build a custom binary. doc/Olimex_Debug.txt        - Use the Olimex debugger to analyze software running on the RISC-V processor. doc/RISCV_Programming.txt   - Documentation about software development for the RISC-V processor. doc/Technical_Reference.txt - References and whitepapers regarding RTL and validation technical issues.